TimBoettcher/JFlashcard/README.md

 - editing the current flashcard,
 - deleting the current flashcard.

+## Installation

+You can either clone this repository to your local machine using `git pull https://github.com/TimBoettcher/JFlashcard.git` or download it as zip and unpack it somewhere.
+To integrate it into Eclipse, go to File -> import... -> select "existing project into workspace" -> click next -> choose path to the root directory of the project -> select the package "de.rwth_aachen.itc.jflashcard" -> select other options you consider helpful -> click finish.

 **NOTE: The GUI of the flashcard is currently written in German.
 Localization is planned, but not implemented yet.**